 Google is constantly changing its search algorithm and it is not uncommon for them to correct course after a major update like Pigeon.
 We’ll be keeping a close eye on all of our client’s keywords and organic traffic over the next few months and make adjustments where needed.

-One of the positive changes purported by Google with the Pigeon update is the improvement on distance and location ranking parameters, so in the meantime, it’s more important than ever to have local businesses optimized on Google+ (another recent update has merged Google+ Business Pages and Google Local, so make sure you’ve got everything up to date).
+One of the positive changes purported by Google with the Pigeon update is the improvement on distance and location ranking parameters, so in the meantime, it’s more important than ever to have your local brand fully integrated with Google My Business (another recent update has merged Google+ Business Pages and Google Local, so make sure you’ve got everything up to date).
 By having as much accurate information in this key Google platform, you can improve map and local results.

 Have you noticed more Yelp results in your search query?
 Has your organic traffic taken a hit over the last few weeks?
 Let us know what you’re seeing the comments below.